Free Shipping Orders $35+

 Lecithin solves one problem of edibles, consistent dosing.
 Yes, you must first thoroughly mix your infused product into your dish.
 But then lecithin takes it to the next level by dispersing the fat content evenly.

-Lecithin helps disperse the fat evenly in your infusion and make a uniform dosage of THC throughout your baked goods.
+Lecithin helps disperse the fat evenly in your infusion and make a uniform dosage of T_C throughout your baked goods.
 If you eat the same amount today and tomorrow, you will get the same effect each day.

-Helps THC Absorption
+Helps T_C Absorption

 Emulsifier